Get

 Some older cats may also develop cognitive dysfunction as they age that can change their bathroom habits.
 They may either forget where the litter box is or be confused about how to use it.

-See your vet if your cat’s litter box use suddenly changes or if you notice any other signs such as not eating, urinary frequently in small amounts, or crying when they try to go to the bathroom.
+See a vet if your cat’s litter box use suddenly changes or if you notice any other signs such as not eating, urinary frequently in small amounts, or crying when they try to go to the bathroom.

 vet listening to a cats chest with stethoscope